MicrosoftDocs/architecture-center/docs/reference-architectures/ai/conversational-bot.md

 ## Availability considerations

 As you roll out new features or bug fixes to your bot, it's best to use multiple deployment environments, such as staging and production.
-Using deployment slots from Azure DevOps allows you to do this with zero downtime.
+Using deployment [slots][slots] from [Azure DevOps][devops] allows you to do this with zero downtime.
 You can test your latest upgrades in the staging environment before swapping them to the production environment.
 In terms of handling load, App Service is designed to scale up or out manually or automatically.
 Because your bot is hosted in Microsoft's global datacenter infrastructure, the App Service SLA promises high availability.

 ## Security considerations

-An enterprise bot could potentially expose user and company confidential information, or be the target of denial of service attacks.
-Restrict who can sign in and use the bot.
+As with any other application, the bot can be designed to handle sensitive data, therefore, restrict who can sign in and use the bot.
 Also limit which data can be accessed, based on the user's identity or role.
 Use Azure AD for identity and access control and Key Vault to manage keys and secrets.

 ## Manageability considerations